Sai, Orne

-Sai is a commune in the Orne department in north-western France.
+Sai is a commune in the Orne department in northwestern France.
 It has a population of 222.
 Its inhabitants are known as Sayiens (male) and Sayiennes (female).

+Geography

+The commune of is made up of the following villages and hamlets (Bordeaux and Sai).

+Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fileds and horse stud farms.

+Sai along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+Sai has 2 bodies of water running through it, The Orne and The Ure.

 Toponymy

 The name of the village has been found under the forms: Saium in 1086, See et Zee in 1207, Saieum in 1223, Sav in 1418.